Glyco-optimized second-generation cetuximab (Erbitux®)

 Tomuzotuximab (previously known as CetuGEX®) is a novel best-in-class immune-enhanced monoclonal antibody (mAb) against the epidermal growth factor receptor (EGFR) with optimized and fully human glycosylation.
 Tomuzotuximab works via several anti-tumor mechanisms of action: a strong antibody dependent cellular toxicity (ADCC), proliferation inhibition via receptor blockage and induction of apoptosis.

-A study in Head and Neck cancer has been recently completed and the final results will be reported in an upcoming confenrence in 2018.
+A study in Head and Neck cancer has been recently completed and the final results were presented*.

 Disease awareness, and the opportunity